 We endeavour to create work that is accessible to anyone, regardless of background or prior knowledge of theatre.
 Whoever you are, we want you to feel welcome, comfortable, and entertained.

-Since 2011, we’ve created shows for venues in Manchester, London, Sheffield, Norwich, Liverpool and Oxford; in venues ranging from traditional theatre spaces to alleyways, parks, village greens, and even an abandoned industrial fridge.
+Since 2011, we’ve created shows for venues in Manchester, London, Edinburgh, Sheffield, Norwich, Liverpool and Oxford; in venues ranging from traditional theatre spaces to alleyways, parks, village greens, and even an abandoned industrial fridge.

 We’ve worked with some wonderful companies including Coney, Theatre Deli, Word of Warning, Contact, Hope Street Ltd, Forced Entertainment, Chorlton Arts Festival and more to bring new and exciting work to audiences in and outside the regular crowd.